Edward-Phillips/shakespearianPokemon/README.md

 - refactor success logic to lift state out of cell components and into gridRow component or even whoIsthatPokemon component for ease of sharing state to scoreModal component.
 - add try catch to db query to handle invalid database details, but not to block request entirely.
 - drop shakespearian search and switch to pokedex search, based on pokemon seen in the who's that pokemon game. -- requires cookie consent or user sign up to track pokedex performance

+## feedback

+Please feel free to open an issue or submit a pull request on the repository with any suggestions, keen to improve everything!